bcahn7/STAT545-hw-Kozik-Pavel/hw04/Readme.md

 ### Progpress Report

 One issue to resolve concerned renaming variables.
 For instance, when renaming "Korea, Dem.
-Rep." from the gapminder dataset into "NorthKorea", the line of code that worked was:
+Rep." from the gapminder data set into "NorthKorea", the line of code that worked was:

 *levels(gapminder$country)[match("Korea, Dem.
 Rep.",levels(gapminder$country))] <- "NorthKorea"*